sandhyaparna/Data-Science/Modeling/Feature Selection.md

 * Garbage In = Garbage Out - So, we are trying to avoid it
 * Over-fitting: The data models with large number of predictors (also referred to as complex models) often suffer from the problem of overfitting, in which case the data model performs great on training data, but performs poorly on test data.
 * Productivity: Improves Accuracy (Less Noise), Reduces Training time
-* Understandability: Fewer predictors are way easier to understand and explain
+* Understandability/Interpretability: Fewer predictors are way easier to understand and explain

 ### Feature reduction techniques: Numeric & Categorical - Domain dependent
 * Missing value ratio